Partialism

-Partialism is sexual fetish with an exclusive focus on a specific part of the body other than genitals.
+Partialism is a sexual fetish with a focus on any other specific parts of the body other than the genitals.
 Partialism is categorized as a fetishistic disorder in the DSM-5 of the American Psychiatric Association only if it causes significant psychosocial distress for the person or has detrimental effects on important areas of their life.
 In the DSM-IV, it was considered a separate paraphilia (not otherwise specified), but was merged into fetishistic disorder by the DSM-5.
-Individuals who exhibit partialism sometimes describe the anatomy of interest to them as having equal or greater erotic attraction for them as do the genitals.
+Individuals who exhibit partialism sometimes describe the anatomy of interest to them as having equal or greater erotic attraction for them than do the genitals.

-Partialism occurs in heterosexual, bisexual, and homosexual individuals.
-Foot fetishism is considered one of the most common partialisms.

 Types

 The following are some of the partialisms commonly found among people: